- Teacher: teaching and training adults in academia and privately, face-to-face and online. Proficient in Blackboard, Angel, Canvas and Moodle.

 2016 – present:

-- Private Spanish classes face-to-face in Easthampton, MA
+- Private Spanish classes on-site in Easthampton, MA

 - Manager of and vocalist in Crimson Canary: authentic flamenco and vintage songs in six languages

 - Adjunct faculty teaching Spanish in class and online at Onondaga Community College, also teaching at The Jesuit Novitiate at St. Andrew Hall, and Syracuse University.
 Taught English pronunciation, writing, and presentation skills at the English Language Institute at Syracuse University.

 - Online pronunciation tutor using Skype to teach English and Spanish pronunciation at a distance.

 - Personal tutor of Spanish to U.S. Ambassador to El Salvador and to Vice-president of AXA Financial.

 - Spanish language program instructor for AT&T customer service representatives.